article | July 12, 2017

 How do you ensure you don’t lose your top performers?
 There are three things A-players care about:

-In this post I’ll cover how to invest in the success of your top reps: Excel at 1-on-1’s.
+In this post I will cover how to invest in the success of your top reps: Excel at 1-on-1’s.
 Sounds simple, right?
-It is; but most sales managers aren’t very good at them.
+It is, but most of the sales managers on your team aren’t very good at coaching.

 Stop losing your best talent.
-Get serious about coaching your team and download the A-Player Coaching Guide here.
+Get serious about how your management team coaches your front line reps.
+Download the A-Player Coaching Guide here.

 Most sales managers make the critical mistake of limiting coaching time with top performers.
 Here’s the rational: My best reps don’t need me.
 They’ll reach out if they need something.
 Sound familiar?
 Best practice is to dedicate 80% of your coaching time on top performers.
 Most Sales Managers do the opposite.
 They spend 80% of their coaching time on bottom performers.
 Focus on A-players and reps that can become A-players in less than 18 months with dedicated coaching.

 1-on-1’s aren’t rocket science, but there are some keys to success.
 Here are a three…

 1-on-1 coaching sessions shouldn’t be ad hoc.
 Both Sales Manager and Rep should prepare in advance for them.
 If a rep doesn’t prepare it’s a signal they don’t want to improve.
 If it continues, spend less time with them until they get serious about their coaching.

 Items for preparation should be consistent from one coaching session to another.

 Sales Rep Preparation Should Include: